sivanunna9/k8s/pv-pvc/README.md

 Ensure the respective CSI drivers (EBS or EFS) are installed on your EKS cluster.
 These can be installed via Helm or `eksctl`.

-# Append EBS and EFS CSI driver installation steps to the README-service-account.md file
+# Append EBS and EFS CSI driver installation steps

-additional_content = """
 ---

 ## ⚙️ Installing EBS and EFS CSI Drivers on EKS